ibexa/documentation-developer/docs/guide/page/page_blocks.md

 ### The `locationlist` attribute type

-This example demonstrates how to create a new block with the `locationlist` attribute where the user may select multiple folders only (not objects of any content type which is the default behaviour).
+This example demonstrates how to create a new block with the `locationlist` attribute where the user may select multiple folders only (not objects of any Content Type which is the default behavior).

 The steps needed are the same as the ones above when using the embed attribute, except that templates for the block edit modal for the locationlist attribute is created slightly different.